telerik/maui-docs/knowledge-base/remove-selection-indicator-treeview-maui.md

 ### Using Explicit Style

 To use an explicit style, set the above-defined style to the `TreeViewDescriptor.ItemStyle` property.
-Refer to the [official documentation]({%slug treeview-item-style%}) for more details on using explicit styles.
+Refer to the [TreeView item style]({%slug treeview-item-style%}) documentation for more details on using explicit styles.